Trainee Lawyer Programme

 What makes our approach to training unique is the focus we bring to developing your skills.
 Our comprehensive approach ensures that you develop the right skills through a combination of in-office partner and associate mentoring, project work, formal training sessions and regular feedback.

-Our Trainee Lawyer Programme is open for applications until Wednesday, 3 February, 2021.
+Our Trainee Lawyer Programme is now open for applications.
 Click here to apply.
+The deadline for receipt of applications is Wednesday, 2 February 2022.

 - High academic and personal achievements